 The Scrum Master will draw on the board or on kraft paper on the wall, 3 separate columns.
 At the top of each column, we can put the printed papers of houses from left to right: a straw house, a wooden house and a brick house.

-Here is an example of completed preparation:
+Here is an example of completed preparation of the three little pigs board:

 Step 1: The Scrum Master will allow participants to take 5 minutes to fill some post’it to explain what they think is very unstable within the team currently (house straw column), what they think still missing a bit of solidity (wooden house column) and what they think being very solid currently (brick house column).